oscar-bender-stone/honors-thesis/source/foundations.typ

   On the other hand, proof checking will be done in an ultra-finitistic setting and is addressed in @bootstrap.
 ]

+For simplicity, our primary encoding uses binary.
+We directly use this in the notion of a variable in the next section.

 == System T